MatteoDarra/dncs-lab/README.md

 ## Network topology
 (image here)

-## IP configuration
+## IP and physical ports configuration
-In this network we have a switch directly connected to two networks.
+In this topology we have a switch directly connected to two networks.
 Because of that, in order to split the traffic to the right hosts we need to create two vlans.
 Also we need to create an encapsulation of two ports on router-1, and these will be the VLANs gateways.
 (We're creating two ports over one physical port).

 #### Router 1
 ```